simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

                             total
   -r --related              show the other accounts transacted with, instead
-     --invert               display all amounts with reversed sign --transpose            switch rows and columns (use vertical time axis) --layout=ARG           how to lay out multi-commodity amounts and the overall table:
+     --invert               display all amounts with reversed sign --transpose            switch rows and columns (use vertical time axis);
+                            repeat to cancel
+     --layout=ARG           how to lay out multi-commodity amounts and the overall table:
                             'wide[,W]': commodities on same line, up to W wide